Rail Expert Reutter: White House Misfired on High-Speed Rail Stimulus

 Mark Reutter, author of the industrial tome Making Steel and a veteran editor of Railroad History, can safely be called an expert on the train industry.
 And in a new memo for the Progressive Policy Institute, he is issuing a warning to the Obama administration on its high-profile push for high-speed rail.

-service, as epitomized by U.S. PIRG, and another preferring to focus on building out one or two successful systems -- Reutter is strongly in the latter camp.
+service, as epitomized by U.S. PIRG, and another preferring to focus on building out one or two successful systems — Reutter is strongly in the latter camp.

 He argues that the U.S. DOT misspent its first round of high-speed rail funds by focusing too much on upgrades of existing Amtrak line that are not expected to top 150 miles per hour, putting most U.S. projects a cut below true bullet trains in Europe and China.

-Reutter asks why Florida and California -- the only two states pursuing dedicated passenger rail lines that reach international speed standards -- did not receive more significant amounts of money, and he lays the blame at the feet of the Federal Railroad Administration (FRA):
+Reutter asks why Florida and California — the only two states pursuing dedicated passenger rail lines that reach international speed standards — did not receive more significant amounts of money, and he lays the blame at the feet of the Federal Railroad Administration (FRA):